 The quality of the four curriculum courses is reflected by the teacher's gains in subject knowledge.
 The highest rated course was IP Maths, where teachers gained a remarkable 19 percentage point from their pre to post test scores.
 The second highest rated course was FP Numeracy, where teachers improved their scores by 7 percentage points.
 Teachers who took part in the FP Literacy course improved their scores by 6 percentage points.
 Lastly, teachers who participated in the IP Language course which was the most problematic and focused least on subject knowledge, showed no improvements at all.
-Overall, post-test scores revealed that teachers scored above 70% in FP Numeracy and IP Maths, and below 70% in FP Literacy and IP Language teachers do not have the minimum curriculum knowledge required to teach effectively in their phase, which is cause for some concern.
+Overall, post-test scores revealed that teachers scored above 70% in FP Numeracy and IP Maths, and below 70% in FP Literacy and IP Language.
+Results suggest that FP Literacy and IP Language teachers do not have the minimum curriculum knowledge required to teach effectively in their phase, which is cause for some concern.